Illinois Traffic Violation and DUI Lawyers

 The decision about where to complete the community service is up to the defendant.
 The court typically will not recommend a specific organization.
 It is the responsibility of the defendant to find the organization and get the hours completed on time.

 Most non-profit organizations are familiar with this program.
 It is unlikely that you will be the first person to approach an organization with this proposal.

 It is the responsibility of the defendant to obtain written confirmation of the hours that were worked.
 The defendant must obtain a written letter from the organization on its letterhead stating the hours that were worked by the defendant.
-The letter should be signed by a supervisor or someone similarly in charge at the organization.
+The letter should be signed by a supervisor or manager at the organization.
 Upon completion of the hours, the defendant is responsible for providing the letter to the court to ensure the sentence is satisfactorily completed.